 – 88% decease in claims per million dollars in payroll

-Indirect Benefits of Safety Management
+Indirect Benefits of an OSHA Safety Management Program

 The benefits don’t stop with the direct results.
 In fact, OSHA claims that the financial value of the indirect benefits are larger in scale than the direct benefits.